 When you sign up on Netflix, the streaming platform first asks about your preferences regarding languages and genres you’d like to consume.
 Netflix then uses this information to personalize its content recommendations and meet your preferences—leveraging the power of personalization to engage with its users.

-So, if you’re eager to unlock the secrets of personalizing customer service, this article will help you strategize your own personalization framework and deliver memorable customer experiences.
+So, if you’re eager to learn how to personalize customer service, this article will help you create your own personalization strategies that will directly drive business growth.

-Personalization is the answer – whether you want to improve customer service for your customer acquisition or retain existing customers for your business.
-But personalized customer service goes a long way in building better relationships and attracting more buyers.
+Personalization is the answer – whether you want to improve customer service for customer acquisition or retain existing customers with customized engagement.
 Let’s take at some of these benefits in detail.

 That’s precisely what Spotify strives to achieve through its annual Spotify Wrapped feature customized to every user worldwide.